-Usually, every Sunday at 8am and Wednesday at 10am we have a service of communion.
-This is a shorter service without music which suits people who’re looking for a quiet reflection.
+We have a said service of Holy Communion every Wednesday at 10.30am.
+This is a shorter service (about 30 minutes) without music which suits people who’re looking for a quiet reflection.
+The service is followed by refreshments if you’d like company.

-Why do I choose to attend the 8am service?
+Why do I choose to attend the said services?

 I began coming to the 8 o’clock service, simply for my own convenience.
 I live alone and I wake early.
 My family, who all live locally, will probably be dropping in to see me during the day but certainly not before 9 am on a Sunday.
 Being all working people they enjoy a slow start to Sunday.